Josh Carr: Return to Port Adelaide (2009–2010)

 He was drafted at number 2 by the Power in the 2008 Pre-Season Draft and played his 200th AFL game against Carlton in round 20, 2009.

 On 19 July 2010, Carr announced he would retire following Showdown XXIX at AAMI Stadium.
-He ended his career in a 19-point win, marking an impressive 10–0 record in Showdowns.
+He ended his career with a 19-point win, marking an impressive 10–0 record in Showdowns.

 Coaching career

+Port Adelaide assistant coach (2011–2015)

-Between 2011 and 2015, Carr served as an assistant coach for Port Adelaide.
+Between 2011 and 2015, Carr served as an assistant coach for Port Adelaide under senior coaches Matthew Primus and Ken Hinkley.

+North Adelaide Football Club senior coach (SANFL) (2016–2019)

 Between 2016 and 2019, he served as senior coach of the North Adelaide Roosters in the SANFL, guiding the club to the premiership in 2018.
+A premiership marred by a 19 man saga with Woodville West Torrens the week before which resulted in his team losing 4 points and North Adelaide paying a $10,000 fine.

+Fremantle Football Club assistant coach (2019–2021)

-In October 2019, Carr was appointed by Fremantle as an assistant coach for the 2020 season.
-On July 30, 2021, the club announced that Carr had been stood down for an unstated period after he was fined by police for breaching WA quarantine restrictions.
+In October 2019, Carr was appointed by Fremantle as an assistant coach for the 2020 season under senior coach Justin Longmuir.
+On July 30, 2021, the club announced that Carr had stood down for an unstated period after he was fined by police for breaching WA quarantine restrictions.

+Port Adelaide assistant coach (2023–25)

+Carr returned to Port Adelaide Football Club as senior assistant coach under senior coach Ken Hinkley for the 2023 season.

+Port Adelaide senior coach (2026 onwards)

+In February 2025, Port Adelaide president David Koch announced that Carr would assume the position of senior coach of the club ahead of the 2026 season, at the conclusion of Ken Hinkley's last contracted year.
+Carr has been signed to a three-year contract, taking him through to the end of the 2028 season.